Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 In my area, we are lucky to have Greg at Polar Skate Shop in East Hanover, NJ, and I highly recommend that all my skaters go there!

-A good skate tech, like Greg, knows which brands and models are appropriate for a skater and their budget.
+A good skate tech like Greg knows which brands and models are appropriate for a skater and their budget.

 Bending the knees is one of the single most critical skills to learn in skating, so anything that inhibits knee bending should be avoided.
 In addition, knee pads prevent a beginner from being able to push up off the ice from a fall because they may slide on the ice.